plumber-cd/.github/profile/README.md

 Since, I am using this organization as an umbrella for all my Open Source work.
 Which, for the most part, are various operators, tools and utilities for kubernetes, clouds and other infra.
-Pinned repos are more or less representative of my current focus.
+Pinned repos are more or less representative of my current focus and priorities.

 All these repositories should really all just be under my username, but I'm lazy to move everything.
 And also - probably some external links would break.